 Merit Cards

-Merit Cards is a new flashcard application for Windows.
+Merit Cards is a new flashcard application for Windows and Android.
 In Merit Cards, you create decks of notes where each note consists of individual facets.
 A facet is equivalent to a real-life index card on which you can put vocabulary, history facts, or other things you would like to study.

 During a study session, each note is presented facet-by-facet.
 You gradually reveal a facet and grade that note correct or incorrect.
 Merit Cards puts correct notes into higher stages, and increases the time before they are due for study again.
 Incorrect notes fall back a stage, and their due interval decreases slightly so that you see them again sooner.